 To inform the congressional decision on whether to authorize UMR-IWW investments, the Corps conducted a feasibility study.
-The Corps' feasibility study, which began in 1993 to investigate the long-run navigation needs of the UMR-IWW, has been the subject of controversy.
-In February 2000, a Corps economist approached the U.S. Office of Special Counsel, an independent federal investigative and prosecutorial agency that protects government whistleblowers, and contended that the Corps manipulated a cost-benefit analysis to support UMR-IWW lock improvements.
+The Corps' feasibility study, begun in 1993 to investigate the long-run navigation needs of the UMR-IWW, has been the subject of controversy.
+In February 2000, a Corps economist approached the U.S. Office of Special Counsel, an independent federal investigative and prosecutorial agency that protects government whistleblowers, contending that the Corps manipulated a benefit-cost analysis to support UMR-IWW lock improvements.

-The feasibility study was temporarily halted while the allegations were investigated by the Army Inspector General, and available study documents were reviewed by the National Research Council (NRC) of the National Academy of Sciences.
-The Inspector General's investigation found no incidents of fraud or waste; it did reveal serious misconduct and improprieties with the study and suggested an institutional bias that favored large-scale projects.
-The NRC pointed out several flaws in the economic modeling methodology and the data used for navigation estimates, including overly optimistic river traffic projections.
-It also criticized the Corps for limiting the study's environmental analyses to incremental effects of expanding navigation capacity.
+The feasibility study was temporarily halted while the allegations were investigated by the Army Inspector General (IG), and available study documents were reviewed by the National Research Council (NRC) of the National Academy of Sciences.
+The IG's investigation found no incidents of fraud or waste; it did reveal serious misconduct and improprieties with the study and suggested an institutional bias that favored large-scale projects.
+The NRC pointed out several flaws in the economic modeling methodology and data used for navigation estimates, including overly optimistic river traffic projections.11 It also criticized the Corps for limiting the study's environmental analyses to incremental effects of expanding navigation capacity.
 In response, in 2001, the Corps reformulated the economic analysis and added an ecosystem restoration component to the study.

-&lt;sup>7 Ibid., pp. 146-147.
+7 Ibid., pp. 146-147.